Outstanding Contribution to the Sector, Mental Health Awards 2024

 — Lakhvir Rellon, Director of Diversity (BSMHFT)

-The Caring for Carers programme is an innovative training programme for carers of people experiencing mental health difficulties, with a specific emphasis on the needs of Black & Minority Ethnic (BME) carers.
-The training is designed to bring together small teams of carer workers/carers to participate in an initial 3-day training event.
-During these 3 days, the teams are trained in the practical skills necessary to deliver a rolled-out 11-week carer education package with specific reference to the experience of mental health service users from black and minority ethnic groups, their families and communities.
+The Caring for Carers programme is an innovative training programme for carers of people experiencing mental health difficulties.
+The programme has a specific emphasis on the needs of Black & Minority Ethnic (BME) carers.
+The training brings together small teams of carer workers and carers for an initial three-day training event.
+During these three days, the teams learn practical skills.
+After the training they can deliver an 11-week carer education package.
+This package focuses on the experiences of mental health service users from Black and minority ethnic groups, their families, and communities.

-With support from NIMHE (formerly the Care Services Improvement Partnership), Meriden has delivered 3 training programmes since 2007, establishing close links with a variety of statutory and third sector agencies, resulting in a number of BME Caring for Carers programmes being delivered across the West Midlands.
+With support from NIMHE (formerly the Care Services Improvement Partnership), Meriden has delivered three training programmes since 2007 and established close links with a variety of statutory and third-sector agencies.
+Several BME Caring for Carers programmes have been delivered across the West Midlands through these partnerships.

 For further details of the Caring for Carers programme, please visit the “Our Work With Carers” section of the web-site.